SPD Course Review

 The course is based on the book How to Design Programs, 2nd edition.
 No need to read the book if you are taking this class.
 But I do recommend checking out the preface here, which talks about what you’ll learn from the book, and gives an overview.
 There is some debate as to whether How to Design Programs or SICP (Structure and Interpretation of Computer Programs) is better as an introductory course.

 To many, it might seem like learning BSL is a waste of time.
 But remember, it’s not the programming language that’s the focus here.
 It’s the systematic program design method that’s most important.
-The steps of this method can be applied to any programming language or problem.
-As we get to the actual method below, I will discuss my thoughts on how it can be used beyond this course in other programming environments.

 The course is taught using a functional programming paradigm.
 Now, you don’t need to know the specifics about the different paradigms of programming out there in order to do well in this course.
 But I do think it’s a good thing to be aware of.
 Check out this page about programming paradigms to learn more.
 I recommend doing some research about programming paradigms to get some exposure to the ideas at least.

 I’ve come across many functional programming concepts throughout my career.
 My main languages are Python and JavaScript, both of which have support for functional programming concepts (most, if not all other languages have functional programming support too).
 Concepts like closures, filter/map, and lambdas, which are covered in this course, were familiar to me, since I’ve come across them in my career using Python and JavaScript.
 The instructor talks a little bit about functional programming at the end of the course, in the extra videos playlist.
-I think you’ll learn more about functional programming in the Programming Languages part A/B/C courses.
+And I think you’ll learn more about functional programming in the Programming Languages part A/B/C courses.
 Now, let’s discuss recursion.

-Recursion.
-There’s lots of it in this course.
-Instead of using for loops to iterate over a list like in Python, you use recursion to iterate over a list.
-There are a few practical applications, such as iterating over a file system, or iterating over what’s called an arbitrary-arity tree (a tree-like data structure that we might not know the size of at runtime).
 One of the main uses of recursion is when you need nested loops but the depth of nesting won't be known until run time.
 However, in the real world, if you’re doing web or mobile development, you might not come across it much, because you’ll mostly be using for or while loops to iterate on some data.
 But it depends on the nature of the program and what data you’re working with, of course.

 In general though, I haven’t come across recursion much in the web engineering space.
 But it’s better to know it and not need it than to need it and not know it.
 Either way, you’ll need it for the OSSU curriculum.
 So, if you plan on completing the curriculum, you’ll need to get comfortable with recursion.